Fordi/its-not-a-truck/PRIVACY.md

 ## What personal information do we collect and/or process?

 When you download or use the app, we will not collect or process any personal information; not from the app, nor from third parties.
+If you contact the us about the app, we will retain your contact information strictly for continued communication.

 ## What information is retained within the app?